 - Use a pastry brush to brush the outsides of the meatballs with olive oil.

-- Meanwhile, make the vegetarian gravy.
+- Meanwhile, make the Vegetarian Gravy or Easy Vegan Gravy (double recipe).
 When the meatballs are done, add them to the pan with the gravy.
 Sprinkle with parsley and serve.

 *A size 60 cookie scoop is helpful to get the round shape for these vegetarian meatballs; we’d highly recommend using one!
 It also makes the process much faster.
 (If you buy one, you can use it over and over for cookies too, so it’s not single use!)
 If you use the two spoons method to shape the dough, the meatballs will look less beautifully round — but they’ll still taste good.
 You can use your hands to spot fix any balls that are misshapen on the baking sheet.
 The timing in this recipe is based on using a cookie scoop.